What Are Pop-Up Ads? (And How To Block Them)

 Pop-up ads are not all bad for your device, but it’s best to err on the side of caution.
 We recommend blocking pop-up ads on your web browser and using ad blocker apps and extensions on your devices.

-Using antivirus software on top of pop-up ad blockers is another good idea since the best antivirus programs can protect you from malware and malicious websites even if they don’t appear in a pop-up.
+Using antivirus software on top of pop-up ad blockers is another good idea since the antivirus can protect you from malware and malicious websites even if they don’t appear in a pop-up.

 Best Basic Adblocker — Including YouTube Video Ads